 - Staff should not try to take the car keys or block an intoxicated student from leaving.
 Instead, it is recommended to call for emergency help from Public Safety.

-[alcohol or drug] use or possession," is required.
-A more
+respect to the [alcohol or drug] use or possession," is required.
+A more formal process

-Student Affairs or a representative after reviewing the
+Vice President for Student Affairs and Enrollment Management or a representative after

 FERPA can be found at the following URL:

-situations involving organizations and the improper use of
+and Enrollment Management review situations involving organizations and the improper

-alcohol or involvement of drugs.
-Organizations can be reviewed
+use of alcohol or involvement of drugs.
+Organizations can be reviewed through a student

 - Loss of campus recognition permanently or temporarily.